How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Introduction

 Our taxonomy addresses these limitations by situating each citation within its local argumentative context and characterizing citation purpose through categories designed to reflect the different forms of interdisciplinary engagement that arise when authors draw on work beyond their primary field.
 The taxonomy was developed from the ground up through an inductive annotation study, allowing categories to emerge from close analysis of real citation practices rather than being imposed a priori.

+We operationalize our framework, integrating signal from a citation's purpose and the section in which it appears into a single \textbf{Citation Engagement Predictor (CEP)}.
+Our CEP provides a measure of the depth of a publication's engagement with a work it cites, allowing practitioners to gauge engagement at a glance.
+We ground our proposed CEP in an annotation study and statistical analysis.

-We ground our taxonomy development, annotation study, and analysis in the context of Natural Language Processing (NLP) research, positioning these contributions as a first step toward a broader framework for studying interdisciplinary engagement.
+Our framework, annotation studies, and analysis are developed in the context of Natural Language Processing (NLP) research, positioning these contributions as a first step toward a broader framework for studying interdisciplinary engagement across fields.
 We focus specifically on work at the intersection of NLP and Computational Social Science (CSS).
 Although research in this area has grown substantially over the past decade \cite{Grimmer_Stewart_2013}, the quality of NLP+CSS publications has been questioned, with critiques arguing that such work often falls short of social science standards of rigor \cite{christian_baden_three_2022} and makes limited substantive contributions to those fields \cite{mccarthy-dore-2023-theory}.
-In this work, we use our framework to further examine these concerns and to evaluate the extent to which citation engagement can be reliably studied at scale, including through the use of automated methods.
+We use our framework to further examine these concerns and to evaluate the extent to which citation engagement can be reliably studied at scale, including through the use of automated methods.
+We make the following contributions \footnote{Data can be found \href{https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/basu9216_colorado_edu/IgDqB_VZqpgYQZMZwaVhYDHRARoKgFyWm51I-lugihyno5E?e=wWmYER}{here}.}:

-We make the following contributions\footnote{Data can be found \href{https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/basu9216_colorado_edu/IgDqB_VZqpgYQZMZwaVhYDHRARoKgFyWm51I-lugihyno5E?e=wWmYER}{here}.}: (1) We develop a novel annotation framework designed to capture citation purpose in interdisciplinary NLP work.
-(2) We present an annotation study of the citation purpose taxonomy and a resulting annotated dataset of 394 annotated in-text citations taken from NLP+CSS work.
-(3) We demonstrate the usefulness of our annotation framework through an analysis of our manually-annotated dataset.
-(4) We evaluate the capacity of state-of-the-art language models to automatically annotate citations according to our taxonomy and identify key limitations that must be addressed to enable a fully automated pipeline for studying interdisciplinary engagement.
+\begin{enumerate} \item A novel annotation framework designed to capture citation purpose in interdisciplinary NLP work.
+We accompany this with a dataset of 950 annotated in-text citations from NLP+CSS papers and an automatic classifier for predicting a citation's purpose according to our taxonomy.

+\item A Citation Engagement Predictor designed to provide a rating of a publication's engagement with a given cited work based on signal from the purpose and section of corresponding in-text references.